When writing a film business plan, most filmmakers get it wrong.

 “If we are really lucky we will get into Sundance and get rich.”

 When it comes to writing your film business plan, relying on a distributor to pick up your film and pay you a gazillion dollars is like waiting for the Tooth Fairy.
-It’s a nice thought, but not a business.
+It’s a nice thought, but not a solid business strategy that you can control.

 - Who is behind this project?